 As of December 2010, 32 community networks involving a total of more than 2,000 youth programs were applying at least some of the quality improvement methods piloted in this project.

-Some 16 communities at 12 project sites successfully piloted quality improvement strategies in their out-of-school-time youth services.
+- Sixteen communities at 12 project sites successfully piloted quality improvement strategies in their out-of-school-time youth services.
 All sites worked on coordinated action in four target areas—information gathering, big-picture planning, program quality and building a strong workforce.